kitasuke/Cardio/README.md

 ## Features

 - Super simple way to access HealthKit
-- Designed for workout app
+- Well-designed for workout app
 - Easy way to save workout data in HealthKit

 ## Usage